 Have you ever turned on a light in a dark room and watched how the room slowly grows brighter?
 This illustrates an important principle.
 Darkness can never overcome light.
 When you open the door and turn on your porch light, the darkness doesn’t come seeping into your room.
 It is the light that spills out.
 Remembering this can give us the strength to hold onto the light in our lives.
 Don’t just focus on fighting the darkness away.
 Add light.

 How to Add Light

-How do you add light into your life?
+How do you add light to your life?
 As we mentioned, the Church’s Light the World campaign is full of ideas to serve.
 We suggest going through each day on Mormon.org and reading through the different service ideas.

 At the heart of this initiative, however, is the truth that Jesus Christ is the ultimate light of our lives.
 The ways we serve over these 25 days are meant to bring us and others closer to him.
 Regardless of how you serve or whether you can, focus on learning about Christ and building a personal relationship with him.
 By doing that, you will naturally bring light into the world.